Updated 2026-03-31 with the latest race data.

 | Wall Balls | 7:01 / 6:51 | 6:04 / 5:53 |

 If any of your stations are slower than the "Intermediate" column, that's your biggest opportunity for improvement.
 Focus 50% of your training on your weakest 2 stations.
+Use the race analyzer to find them instantly.

 Your Next Steps